AATCC Board of Directors 2021 – 2022

 – Submitting an itemized annual budget request to the Board of Directors at the annual budget meeting, if there is a project to fund.

-– Presiding over the election of officers at the Interest Group committee meeting in the Fall, in order to have the officers confirmed at the Fall meeting of the AATCC Board
+– Presiding over the election of officers at the Interest Group committee meeting in the Fall, in order to have the officers confirmed at the Fall meeting of the AATCC Board of Directors.

 – Appointment of sub-committees or task groups